Faizanf33/print-data/README.md

 ### How to run:

-1. Copy ".csv" file into current directory(print-data),
+1. Run "pyPrint.exe",
-2. Run "pyPrint.exe",
+2. First choose a file to re-arrange it's data,
-3. First arrange your data by clicking on "ARRANGE DATA",
+3. On your desktop "NYMUN FORMS" directory will be created along with 5 sub-directries,
-4. On your desktop "NYMUN FORMS" directory will be created along with 5 sub-directries,
+4. Go to sub-directories and "PRINT" any available serials,
-5. Go to sub-directories and "PRINT" any available serials,
+5. Or search for available serials using provided "Email-Id/Phone-No.",
-6. Can also search for available serials using "Email-Id/Phone-No."
+6. Print records can be found inside "NYMUN FORMS" directory placed at your desktop.

 ## Optional:

-- Send mail by starting server,
+- Send mail(s) by starting server,
 - If server is on, user will be prompted to send mail,
 - A confimation mail will be sent to address in serial file,